steveshogren/blog-source/source/_posts/2015-08-13-painless-csharp-unit-test-mocking.markdown

 # The Normal Way

+My examples are in C# because that is what I got paid to write today - it is freshest in memory.
+SimpleMock works in any language with closures that can be passed around by reference, so off the top of my head: C#, Java, F#, Scala, PHP, C++, Ruby, and Python.
+I'm sure you can think of others.

-If you are familiar with unit testing, this part is probably boring.
+If you are familiar with unit test mocking with interfaces, this part is probably boring.
 Feel free to skip.

 The traditional way of performing C# unit test mocking involves dependency injection and interface mocking using a mocking library.
 For dependency